SPEECH Act: Use in courts

 In 2014, the same federal district court rejected Handshoe's attempt to have a Canadian copyright infringement judgment against him removed to federal court using the SPEECH Act; the case was remanded.
 Handshoe tried to bring the case to federal court again in 2015 citing the SPEECH Act and diversity jurisdiction, after it was re-enrolled in Mississippi state court; the case was again remanded.
 The judge stated: "unlike the judgment at issue in the claim previously before the Fifth Circuit and this Court, the judgment at issue here does not involve allegations of false or damaging forms of speech et al. Instead, the judgment concerns purported property rights in photographic images."

 In state court, Handshoe again filed motions arguing the SPEECH Act should block enforcement of the Canadian judgment against him.
 His motion was denied in January 2017.
 "The judgment of the Nova Scotia Supreme Court is not repugnant to Mississippi law.
 And the judgment does not conflict with the SPEECH Act of 2010 as determined by the United States District Court's February 17, 2016 remand order."

+The Electronic Frontier Foundation (EFF) successfully used the SPEECH Act in EFF v.
+Global Equity, a 2017 case stemming from the EFF's criticism of a patent claim by Global Equity; the EFF called Global Equity "a classic patent troll", for which Global Equity made a defamation claim in a South Australian court and an injunction was subsequently ordered.
+In American courts, this was deemed to be a violation of First Amendment protections under the SPEECH Act.